'Flight Fantastic' page 59

 Captain D'Urban Victor Armstrong, DFC, RAF

-5 victories, mentioned in dispatches, test pilot, instructor, and greatest exponent of the Sopwith F.1 Camel in
+Defence.
+Test pilot, exhibition pilot and instructor, 5 victories, and greatest exponent of the Sopwith F.1 Camel.

-It will include a wealth of illustrations, many of them never published before.
+It will include a wealth of illustrations, many of them never published before, including original artwork